xaas-cloud/opencloud/services/groupware/DEVELOPER.md

 and then use the Launcher `OpenCloud server with external services` in VSCode.

-### From IDE in Homelab Setup
+### Running in an IDE in Homelab Setup

-Or if you want to do so but using the [&ldquo;homelab&rdquo; setup](#homelab-setup), then the `opencloud` container needs to be kept running, as it also provides LDAP and OIDC services.
+Or if you want to do so but using the [&ldquo;homelab&rdquo; setup](#homelab-setup), then the `opencloud` container needs to be kept running, as it also provides LDAP and OIDC services, as the `stalwart` container cannot access those services on the `opencloud` process that is running on the host (in the IDE.)

 In VSCode, use the Launcher `OpenCloud server` instead.

 ## Checking Services